Betty Bonney

 Solo Career

-In 1945, Bonney divorced Broyles and married a recording executive.
-She made three soundies for Filmcraft that year and released six sides on the Victor label.
+In 1945, Bonney made three soundies for Filmcraft and released six sides on the Victor label.
 Victor tried a new technique to test Bonney’s sales potential, first releasing only a limited amount of disks in the New York market.
 The records sold out, and the label then heavily promoted Bonney, prompting singer Dinah Shore to cry foul, claiming that Victor had focused its resources on Bonney and had ignored her own recordings released at the same time.
 As a result of that promotion, Billboard magazine featured Bonney on its September 22, 1945, cover.
 She also appeared on WNBT television in November, lipsyncing to her records in-between election coverage reports.

 While 1945 proved a good year for Bonney on wax and film as well as in print, she had trouble finding radio work, prompting her to switch booking agencies.
 She continued singing, appearing on stage and in nightclubs throughout the rest of the 1940s.
-In 1948, she recorded “Baby’s in Bermuda” on the Gem label and also appeared as part of the stage show at the Copacabana.
+In 1947 or early 1948, she took time out to have her first child, a daughter.
+In 1948, Bonney recorded “Baby’s in Bermuda” on the Gem label and also appeared as part of the stage show at the Copacabana.
 In 1949, she sang and danced in the Broadway musical High Button Shoes.
 She also toured with the production.
 In 1949, she signed with the Rainbow label.

 In June 1950, Bonney joined Sammy Kaye’s orchestra, changing her professional name to Judy Johnson, though she didn’t stay with Kaye for long.
 Also in 1950, she made the first of what would be several television appearances throughout the decade, which included guest spots on Arthur Murray’s Dance Party and Guy Lombardo’s short-lived program.
 She performed multiple times on Your Show of Shows, often with duet partner Bill Hayes.